 - [Shameless plug alert!]
 The Age of Velier’s Demeraras.
 My own favourite, a deeply researched, deeply felt, three-part article on the impact Velier’s near-legendary Demerara rums had on the larger rumiverse.
-2nd in my estimation is the History of the 151s, and the deep dive into all the different kinds of barrels and containers rum is and can be stored in.
+Two others are the History of the 151s, and the deep dive into all the different kinds of barrels and containers rum is and can be stored in.

 Well, I can’t entirely ignore the question of “Where can I get…?” and get asked it more often than you might imagine.
 However, there are so many of sites nowadays, that I can’t really list them all.
 That said, here are some of the major ones I know of that other people have spoken about before.
 I’ll add to them as I try more, or get recommendations from readers.

 (Note: listing them here is not an endorsement of their prices, selections or shipping policies; nor have I used them all myself, and they may not ship to you).